MaxMeta/Vincent_Masters/README.md

 # Vincent_Masters
-Here are the scripts that Vincent  Novak wrote/used for his masters thesis
+Here are the scripts that Vincent  Nowak wrote/used for his masters thesis